Dan Meridor: Family

 Meridor's father was Eliyahu Meridor, a member of the Knesset.

 Meridor's wife Liora is a senior economist, who held several posts in the Bank of Israel, the private sector, and government-sponsored panels.
 They have four children.
-Their son Shaul Meridor is the deputy director of the Allocation Branch at the Ministry of Finance.
+Their son Shaul Meridor was the deputy director of the Allocation Branch at the Ministry of Finance until 2020.

 Dan Meridor has three younger siblings.
 Haggit Hurvitz is Head of Pediatrics at the Bikur Holim Hospital.
 Avital Darmon is Director of the Applied Research Initiative in Education.
-Sallai Meridor was Chairman of the Jewish Agency for Israel and the World Zionist Organization from 1999 to 2005, and was appointed as Israeli ambassador to the United States in 2006.
+Sallai Meridor was Chairman of the Jewish Agency for Israel and the World Zionist Organization from 1999 to 2005 and was appointed as Israeli ambassador to the United States in 2006.